HotPocketHPE/mhguide/mhguide.md

 In general, **damage skills are always good!** They are useful in any situation and speed up hunts, which gives you less time to make mistakes.

+Skills that add to your damage are more useful the earlier in the game you are.
+Getting Attack Up (Large) in the early quests can dramatically speed up quests!

+Skills that multiply your damage, such as Affinity-boosting skills like Critical Eye or Challenger, are better later in the game.

 For Blademasters, the Sharpness skills are great.
-Razor Sharp will halve your Sharpness usage, Sharpness+1 will raise most weapons' Sharpness up a level, and Speed Sharpening makes Whetstone usage much faster.
-All weapon types are benefited by Sharpness+1, while the other two skills are more useful on fast weapons.
+Razor Sharp will halve your Sharpness usage, Sharpness+1 will raise most weapons' maximum Sharpness level, and Speed Sharpening makes Whetstone usage much faster.
+All weapon types are benefitted by Sharpness+1, while the other two skills are more useful on fast weapons.

+For weapons using explosions, such as Gunlance or Charge Blade, Artillery will provide a large damage boost to said explosions!

+Weapons with strong elemental potential, such as Sword and Shield or Dual Blades, should be on the lookout for the element-boosting skills Element Attack Up and \[specific element\] Attack +1/+2/+3.

 ### Defensive Skills

-**Most skills that give Defense are very bad!** Defense Boost will not help you very much.
+**Most skills that give Defense are very bad!** Defense Up will not help you very much.
 Health Up is good, but only in the early game, before your food fully maximizes your health.
 If you need more Defense, consider upgrading your armor or using armor with a higher base defense.

 The Earplugs, Wind Resistance, and Tremor Resistance skills both make dealing with certain attacks easier and create additional openings.
 Of the three, Earplugs is the most generally useful, but the other two can be very effective against specific monsters.
 See [Roars, Wind Pressure, and Tremors](#roars-wind-pressure-and-tremors) for more.

+The guarding skills are vital for weapons that rely on their shields.
+Guard +1/+2 reduces the stamina usage and knockback from blocking attacks, and Guard Up makes previously unblockable attacks like beams and gas blockable.

 The evasion-related skills can be very powerful.
 Evasion lengthens the time of your evade's invincibility (see [Invincibility Frames](#invincibility-frames) for more).
 Evade Extender increases the distance your evade covers, which is very useful on low-mobility weapons like HBG.

 # Basics of Preparation